Grigore3Vadana/Automatic-Detection-of-Tumors-in-CT-Images-Using-the-Support-Vector-Machine-SVM-Algorithm/README.md

 **Overview**

 This Python script uses Support Vector Machines (SVM) for the classification of medical images into two categories: with tumor (tumor) and without tumor (no_tumor).
 The script includes functions for image loading, preprocessing, feature scaling, model training, validation, testing, and visualization of results.
+You can find more detailed project information in the attached **PDF 'Automatic Tumor Detection_Vădana Ioan-Grigore'**.

 **Requirements**